 The Quartus II system includes full support for all of the popular methods of entering a description of the desired circuit into a CAD system.
-This tutorial makes use of the Verilog design entry method, in which the user specifies the desired circuit in the Verilog hardware description language.
-Two other versions of this tutorial are also available; one uses the VHDL hardware description language and the other is based on defining the desired circuit in the form of a schematic diagram.
+This tutorial makes use of the schematic design entry method, in which the user draws a graphical diagram of the circuit.
+Two other versions of this tutorial are also available, which use the Verilog and VHDL hardware description languages, respectively.